In Part 1 of this tutorial series, we explained the basics of how to use WordPress widgets.

 (Format text easily with the new text widget)

-For this example, let’s set up a contact button on your sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a support button on your sidebar that takes your visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

 Step 1 – Upload your image.